Ayush0713/Superstore-Sales-Performance-Analysis/README.md

-# Superstore-Sales-Performance-Analysis
+# Superstore-Sales-Performance-Analysis (Using Power BI)
-Superstore Sales Analytics: A Power BI project transforming raw retail data into actionable insights.
-Includes YOY growth metrics, category performance, and regional sales distribution.